I was stressed about missing the flight.

-Five more minutes of faffing with the bags, sitting, getting up to stow bags above, sitting down, strapping in, getting up to get bits out from above, finding Mina’s soft toy friends, sitting down, stretching for water in the bags under the seats, getting the bits that Mina’s dropped, grabbing a blanket for Leonardo, sitting down, strapping in and all the rest, and we’re done, all strapped in and all ready to go.
+Five more minutes of faffing with the bags, sitting, getting up to stow bags above, sitting down, strapping in, getting up to get bits out from above, finding Little Miss’s soft toy friends, sitting down, stretching for water in the bags under the seats, getting the bits that Little Miss dropped, grabbing a blanket for Little Master, sitting down, strapping in and all the rest, and we’re done, all strapped in and all ready to go.

 The safety demonstration done, cross checks made, and taxiing completed, we were finally airborne.

 The flight was easy enough.
 Kids well behaved.
 But the queue for passport control was ridiculous; only two policemen for two plane-loads, and they wanted to question everyone 🙁

 Little Miss was getting restless.
 She was tired and she was bored (and was probably hungry, if she’d admit it); the killer combination.

 But she managed to hold off any meltdown – as did we all – and eventually we found ourselves with our luggage, at the car hire desk.

 We’d had to take two cars due to space.
 And I don’t drive.
 Which meant it was all on My Tesoro.
 And My Tesoro had never driven outside of the small island she was from, and even then only a couple of times per year, when we visit, and certainly not on the motorways.